Whether you identify as an ethical, green, holistic, organic or sustainable beauty professional, what makes one a conscious artist...

 Mica is a common ingredient in cosmetics.
 This naturally occurring mineral from the silicate family has a variety of uses across industries – from paint to makeup.
 Once extracted, it gets ground to a fine powder and used in the cosmetics for its reflective and sparkling properties.
-In the past, fish scales and mother of pearl where used to achieve this shimer, but as the industry has moved away from animal cruelty, an alternative had to be found.
+In the past, fish scales and mother of pearl were used to achieve this shimmer, but as the industry has moved away from animal cruelty, an alternative had to be found.
 Today, almost all makeup that shimmers will contain mica.

 Aside from these obvious medical and physical risks, other effects of child labour include a lack of access to education which perpetuates a cycle of poverty, exposure to violence, abuse, and sexual and physical exploitation.

-Solution: More and more companies are opting for synthetic mica; a lab grown compound made with naturally occurring elements so it remains biodegradable.
+Solution: More and more companies are opting for synthetic mica; a lab-grown compound made with naturally occurring elements so it remains biodegradable.

 The Responsible Mica Initiative seeks to create a child-labour free supply chain and member companies support the mission of the RMI by endorsing its best practices guidelines.

 Other cosmetics ingredients linked to child labour include cocoa butter in West Africa and vanilla in Madagascar according to this report by Maplecroft .

 Modern slavery is an affliction that scars many aspects of the beauty industry.
 From unethical and exploitative working practices in the farming of natural and raw ingredients to the use of illegally trafficked workers in nail salons.